janbodnar/Clojure-Examples/functions.md

 ## Variable # of arguments

-Variable number of arguments are created with &.
+The rest of the arguments are stored in form after &.

 ```clojure
 (ns basics.core)